michelle548129/DogGenerator/README.md

 ## Future Work/Improvements
 Future improvements would be to work on the aesthetics of the application.
 For this project, my main focus was ensuring the application was fully functional and getting the 4 services implemented and working which took up the majority of the time.
-In the future, I would add CSS to make the websit elook more appealing.
+In the future, I would add CSS to make the website look more appealing.

 I would also want to fix the issues brought up in the Jenkins pipeline where the testing failed.
-I needed more time so that I could fix the testing code and successfully deploy my Jnekins pipeline.
+I needed more time so that I could fix the testing code and successfully deploy my Jenkins pipeline.